pagelines/ec-pin-switch/README.md

 ##Pin Switch Section

-The "Pin Switch" section allows you to show small information blocks using a elegant "bullet" navigation in a easy way.
+The "Pin Switch" section allows you to show small information blocks using elegant "bullet" navigation in an easy way.
 Full color customization with 7 options to choose.
 Every single "Pin" element can be configured.

 **This assume that you have already purchased and installed [PageLines DMS][1].**